-Urinary incontinence or bladder leakage affects 1 in 3 adult women and 1 in 8 teens, so it's pretty common.
+Urinary incontinence or bladder leakage affects 1 in 3 adult women and more than 1 in 10 young women, so it's pretty common.
 It can be as little as a drop or as much as a flood.
 It can happen for a lot of different reasons.
 Things like pregnancy and birth are well-known causes, but it can also happen if you've had a cough for a long time (like with asthma), if you strain on the loo, if you're overweight, or if you're into a lot of regular high intensity exercise.

-Mostly it happens because your pelvic floor muscles are lazy and aren't doing their job - and if that's the case, like any muscles, they just need to get a good work out!
-Click the slider to find out about the different types of bladder problems.
+Mostly it happens because your pelvic floor muscles aren't doing their job - and if that's the case, like any muscles, they just need to get a good work out!
+Research and experienced Health Pros – especially specifically trained physios, have found that when your pelvic floor muscles are too weak (so they can’t tense up), or too tight/stiff (so they can’t relax) you might experience urinary incontinence and other pelvic health problems.

 Have you ever been watching a funny movie, cracked up laughing and suddenly... a little pee has come out?

 This is a type of incontinence called 'stress incontinence'.
 It happens when you add extra pressure to your abdomen by moving suddenly, like you might when you cough or sneeze, lift or jump.
 The reason things get a little damp is that your pelvic floor muscles can't deal with that extra pressure very well; they get a little lazy and allow some pee to leak out.

 Our pelvic floor muscles (PFM) play a big part in helping keep our bladder closed so urine doesn't accidentally leak out when we aren't ready.
 Sometimes, even when it's not full, our bladder will squeeze really hard.
 If your PFM are weak, you might leak some urine, this is called 'urge incontinence'.
 If they are very strong, you might just feel you need to pee more than usual.